Vessel (Twenty One Pilots album)

 Vessel (Note: Referred to as Vessels in some sources) is the third studio album by the American musical duo Twenty One Pilots, which was released on January 8, 2013.
 It is the band's first album released via Fueled by Ramen, and is their major-label debut album.
-Vessel debuted at number 58 on the Billboard 200 chart, but reached its peak at number 21 in 2016.
+Vessel debuted at number 58 on the Billboard 200 chart, but reached its peak at number 21 in 2016 following the duo's mainstream breakthrough.
 As of July 2019, the album has sold over two million equivalent album units in the U.S. All of its tracks have been certified at least Gold by the RIAA, which made Twenty One Pilots the first group or artist to achieve this feat with two separate albums.
 The album received positive reviews from critics.

 Background

 Twenty One Pilots signed to Fueled by Ramen in 2012.
 In the summer of 2012, the duo released the Three Songs EP, which featured the tracks "Guns for Hands", "Migraine", and "Ode to Sleep".
 On December 18, 2012, the album was made available for streaming via Entertainment Weekly.
 Vessel was released through Fueled by Ramen on January 8, 2013.